Adaptive Feature Abstraction for Translating Video to Text: Method

 With $\{\hat{\av}_{l}\}_{l=1,L}$ semantically and spatiotemporally aligned, we now seek to jointly quantify the value of a particular spatiotemporal region and a particular feature layer (``abstraction'') for prediction of the next word.
-For each $\hat{\av}_{i,l}$, the attention mechanism generates two positive weights, $\alpha_{ti}$ and $\beta_{tl}$, which measure the relative importance of location $i$ and layer $l$ for producing $\yv_t$ based $\yv_{<t}$.
+For each $\hat{\av}_{i,l}$, the attention mechanism generates two positive weights, $\alpha_{ti}$ and $\beta_{tl}$, which measure the relative importance of location $i$ and layer $l$ for producing $\yv_t$ based on $\yv_{<t}$.
 Attention weights $\alpha_{ti}$ and $\beta_{tl}$ and context vector $\zv_{t}$ are computed as

-where $\hat{\av}_i$ is a vector composed by stacking $\{\hat{\av}_{i,l}\}_{l=1,L}$ (all features at position $i$). $e_{ti}$ and $b_{tl}$ are scalars reflecting the importance of spatiotemporal region $i$ and layer $t$ to predicting $\yv_t$, while $\alpha_{ti}$ and $\beta_{tl}$ are {\em relative} weights of this importance, reflected by the softmax output. $\psi(\cdot)$ is a function that returns a single feature vector when given a set of feature vectors, and their corresponding weights across all $i$ or $l$.
+where $\hat{\av}_i$ is a vector composed by stacking $\{\hat{\av}_{i,l}\}_{l=1,L}$ (all features at position $i$). $e_{ti}$ and $b_{tl}$ are scalars reflecting the importance of spatiotemporal region $i$ and layer $l$ to predicting $\yv_t$, while $\alpha_{ti}$ and $\beta_{tl}$ are {\em relative} weights of this importance, reflected by the softmax output. $\psi(\cdot)$ is a function developed further below, that returns a single feature vector when given a set of feature vectors, and their corresponding weights across all $i$ or $l$.
 Vector $\sv_{tl}$ reflects the sub-portion of $\sv_t$ associated with layer $l$.

 In (\ref{eq:spa_tem}) we provide attention in the spatiotemporal dimensions, with that spatiotemporal attention shared across all $L$ (now aligned) CNN layers.
 In (\ref{eq:abs}) the attention is further refined, focusing attention in the layer dimension.
+To make the following discussion concrete, we describe the attention function within the context of $\zv_{t} = \psi(\{\sv_{tl}\},\{\beta_{tl}\})$.
+This function setup is applied in the same way to $\sv_{t} = \psi(\{\hat{\av}_i\},\{\alpha_{ti}\})$.
+The attention model is illustrated in Figure~\ref{fig:attention}. \paragraph{Soft attention} Following~\citet{Bahdanau2015iclr}, we formulate the soft attention model by computing a weighted sum of the input features